digitaltxtlab/filterbubble_fb/notes.md

    - get

 ## design ##
-1. normalized edit distance between all posts for one --> edit distance matrix
+1. normalized edit distance between all posts for one --> edit distance matrix (text reuse)
 2. cluster topics
 3. topic model for each post and KL divergence
-4. edit distance on fbid and kld on status?
+4. edit distance on fbid and kld on status (text reuse)
+5. sequence alignment (text reuse)